Nicollet Mall: Today

-In addition to Target Corporation, Fortune 500 companies U.S. Bancorp and Xcel Energy also have their headquarters on Nicollet, while WCCO-TV (CBS Channel 4) broadcasts from studios on the south end of the Mall, including a 'window to the world' news studio on the first floor of their facility.
+In addition to Target Corporation, Fortune 500 companies U.S. Bancorp and Xcel Energy have their headquarters on Nicollet, while WCCO-TV (CBS Channel 4) is located on the southern part of the Mall.
+A block south of the TV station is one of the oldest buildings on the mall, Westminster Presbyterian Church.
+The church has been located at three locations on Nicollet since 1860.

-As a transit mall and pedestrian mall, Nicollet Mall is served by many Metro Transit buses, including several high frequency routes.
-Aside from buses and Metro Mobility vehicles, only bicycles, pedi-cabs and emergency vehicles are allowed on the two-lane street.